 - From the MailChimp dashboard, click the Lists tab.

-- Customize the details of your form.
-Use the Build It tab to determine what information you collect in the form and the Design It tab to change the colors, header, and more.
+- Next, customize the details of your form.
+Use the Build It tab to determine what information you collect in the form and the Design It tab to change the colors, add a header image, and more.

 - When the form is finalized, copy the Subscribe form URL located in the middle of the page, and link to it from the website you choose.

 Facebook signup form